evily2k/PPKG-Scripts/README.md

 **Scripts to use with PPKG package to automate computer setup process**

 A collection of scripts that can be ran from a PPKG file to install applications and system updates

-  Note: For MacOS it installs nmap as a prerequisite.

 ```
 Commands: (All Commands use ContinueInstall True and RestartRequired False)